Nyefan/brewing/mead/0001 - test batch.md

 - cover and allow to cool to 98F
 - add 5g yeast
 - ferment 7 days
+- siphon into bottles
-- bottle and age 1-6 months
+- age 1-6 months